 Note: Trading partners' GDP data is public (Chile's main trading partners GDP weighted by their share of total exports in two mobile years.
 The countries considered are the destination of 94% of exports).
-GDP TPs\ data is our construction, which weights manufacturing sector exports (Table 2 lists the countries considered).
+GDP TPs data is our construction, which weights manufacturing sector exports (Table 2 lists the countries considered).
 Applying the same logic, we did the same calculation using consumption, investment and imports of Chile's trading partners.
 Source: Bloomberg.

 The Graph 2 illustrates the foreign demand growth relevant for Chilean manufacturing exports.
 As can be seen in the left panel, the GDP growth of trade partners (TP) relevant to manufacturing sector exports (blue line) is lower than growth of total exports (black line).
-This is because, on the one hand, high-growth economies, e.g., China, have a greater weight in total exports than in manufacturing ones.
-In addition, Latin America has a higher weight for Chile's manufacturing exports than for total exports, which also explains why the GDP of the manufacturing sector TPs has grown less than GDP TP (Chile).
+This is because, on the one hand, high-growth economies, e.g., China, have a greater weight in total exports than in manufacturing ones.3 In addition, Latin America has a higher weight for Chile's manufacturing sector TPs has grown less than GDP TP (Chile).
 Besides, the right panel of Graph 2 illustrates that the dynamism of demand for Chilean exports may vary depending on the macroeconomic aggregates of the TPs countries considered.

-&lt;sup>2 In fact, to purchase a Ruble, \$ 15.5 was needed in 2013Q1, while in 2016.T4 \$ 10.6 was needed, equivalent to a loss of 38% of the Ruble in terms of the CLP.
+$^{^2}$ In fact, to purchase a Ruble, \$15.5 was needed in 2013Q1, while in 2016.T4 \$10.6 was needed, equivalent to a loss of 38% of the Ruble in terms of the CLP.
 The deterioration of the nominal value of the Russian currency internationally coincided with the abrupt drop in the oil price by the end of 2014.

-&lt;sup>3 China is destination of a large share of Chilean copper exports.
+3 China is destination of a large share of Chilean copper exports.

 Considering all these elements, the objective of this paper is to estimate how manufacturing exports react to BRER and foreign demand.
 The results are summarized in three conclusions.
-First, the short-run elasticities of manufacturing exports differ in size: (i) the elasticity of foreign demand -measured by aggregates most directly associated with TPs-is between [1.4; 2]; and (ii) the elasticity with respect to the BRER is comprehended in the range [0.4; 0.6].
-These results are in line with previous work summarized in Table 1.
+First, the short-run elasticities of manufacturing exports differ in size: (i) the elasticity of foreign demand -measured by aggregates most directly associated with TPs-is between [1.4; 2]; and (ii) the elasticity with respect to the BRER is comprehended in the range [0.4; 0.6].4 These results are in line with previous work summarized in Table 1.